rouanw/build-window/README.md

 The application will be ready at `http://localhost:3030` (Linux) or at `http://<DOCKER_HOST_IP>:3030` (Windows/OS X).

-**PS:** You can also build the image and run a container separately, but [Docker Compose](https://docs.docker.com/compose/install/) makes this process much simpler.
+You can also build the image and run a container separately, but [Docker Compose](https://docs.docker.com/compose/install/) makes this process much simpler.

 ## Contributing